Rubin 8th Floor

-NCCC utilizes an automated IT environment (Velos eResearch) as its central repository for study- and patient-related data.
-Velos eResearch is a comprehensive, web-based suite of software that addresses many research-related tasks, including Study Management, Patient Management, Document Management, Patient Calendars, and Centralized Reporting.
+NCCC uses a CTMS (Clinical Trial Management System) as its central repository for study- and patient-related data.
+The CTMS is a comprehensive, web-based suite of software that addresses many research-related tasks, including Study Management, Patient Management, Document Management, Patient Calendars, and Centralized Reporting.

 - Notify OCR, disease-specific, Clinical Research Coordinator or Administrative Director (OCR general number 603-653-9071) when a new clinical trial is being proposed.